abbyssoul/libsolace/README.md

 # To build debug version with sanitizer enabled (recommended for development)
 ./configure --enable-debug --enable-sanitizer

-# To build the library it self
+# To build the library itself
 make

 # To build and run unit tests:
 make test

-# To run valgrind on test suit:
+# To run Valgrind on test suit:
 # Please note – doesn’t work with ./configure --enable-sanitize option
 make verify